WenqinSHAO/pvd-dev/README.md

     ├── play-pvd.sh  /* the script for mPvD provisioning and inspection */
     `-- preseed.cfg
 ```
-The organization of the repo can be customized according to you preference by setting variables in [linux-env.sh](./vms/linux-env.sh), which we will briefly explain below.
+The organization of the repo can be customized according to you preference by setting variables in [linux-env.sh](./vms/linux-env.sh).

 ### Repo settings
 The placement of kernel source, patch, VM disk and etc., can all be customized.
 They are all specified in the [linux-env.sh](./vms/linux-env.sh).
 Here below their default values.